Eastern Meadowlark

 Behavior

-The eastern meadowlark male can sing many versions of its song.
+Eastern Meadowlark males can sing many versions of their song.
 In New York, a male was observed singing over 100 different song patterns.

 Did You Know?